pedestal/pedestal/app/docs/design-spec.md

 ## Match

 For some of the components below, we need to be able to match an [inform message](#inform-messages) to either a function or a channel.
-For the purpose of explanation, support that we have the following generic message:
+For the purpose of explanation, suppose that we have the following generic message:

 ```clj
 [[[:ui :b :c] :click]